 Christian emotional eating often develops when emotional pressure, stress, or unprocessed burdens seek relief.
-Many believers turn to food not because of physical hunger, but because the body is carrying more than it can comfortably hold.
+Many believers turn to food because the body is carrying more than it can comfortably hold.
 Understanding these signals helps you respond with clarity, compassion, and truth rather than shame.

 You May Be Carrying More Than You Say Out Loud